minor0419/generate_tsne/README.md

 We recommend conda for the operating environment. https://github.com/CannyLab/tsne-cuda
 ***
 This repository requires NVIDIA GPU and CUDA11.3 environment.
 I haven't tested it in other environments.
+The NVIDIA GPU I tested is the RTX4080.